takedanemuru/NagatoBox/readme_extra/NagatoBox_15.06_This_World_Has_Been_Waiting_For_Us.md

 + upload to gambas.org if possible
 + more reliable iconing (Application theme) system is needed.

+### ride on the dead coaster

++ integrate panel functionality to nagato-files -d and **drop nagato-navigator**
+    + fortune (popup starmenu only)
+    + arrange systray icons more correctly
+    + sort tasks by id
+    + new settings class for panel
+    + starmenu for panel
+    + dialog for clock format
+    + context menu for pager
+    + context menu for tasks

++ integrate theming functionalities to nagato-session
+    + dbus channel

 ## nagato-archiver

 + ~~now can archive/extract tar.bz2 (application/x-bzip-compressed-tar)~~